Tiqr/tiqr-server-libphp/README.md

 - 2022: Unit & integration test coverage was added, added TestServer
 - 2022: 3.3: Major refactoring of UserStorage and UserSecretStorage classes, addition of PSR Logging, removal of deprecated functionality, security hardening
 - 2023: 4.0: Switch to composer autoloader, add PHP 8 support, remove APNS v1 and Zend library dependency
-- 2024: 4.1: Update FCM to use HTTP v1 API for google PN's
+- 2024: 4.1: Update FCM to use HTTP v1 API for google PN's, add openssl encryption type for UserSecretStorage

 # Ecosystem
 The tiqr-server-libphp uses external libraries sparingly.
 It uses libraries for sending push notifications and for generating QR code images.